Grey-body factors of higher dimensional regular black holes in quasi-topological theories: WKB approach for the calculation of grey-body factors

 An alternative method for estimating the grey-body factors was proposed in Ref.~\cite{Konoplya:2024lir,Konoplya:2024vuj}.
 This approach expresses the transmission coefficient in terms of the two dominant quasinormal modes, \(\omega_{0}\) and \(\omega_{1}\).
 The quasinormal mode spectrum for the present class of spacetimes was studied using the WKB method in Ref.~\cite{Arbelaez:2025gwj}.
 The resulting approximate expression for the grey-body factor reads

-which provides accurate results for low multipole numbers and becomes exact in the eikonal limit $\ell\to\infty$.
+which provides accurate results for low multipole numbers and becomes exact in the eikonal limit $\ell\to\infty$; its accuracy is further enhanced by the inclusion of higher-order corrections arising from overtone contributions.
 The above correspondence has been applied and tested in a number of recent publications \cite{Skvortsova:2024msa,Lutfuoglu:2025ohb,Lutfuoglu:2025kqp,Lutfuoglu:2025mqa,Huang:2025rxx,Liang:2026eic}, showing as a rule a good concordance for higher multipole numbers, provided the effective potential has a single peak.
 For double well potentials the correspondence is usually broken \cite{Konoplya:2025hgp}.
 Notice that the grey-body factors are usually more stable to small deformations of the background than quasinormal modes \cite{Oshita:2024fzf,Konoplya:2025ixm}.

+To assess the validity of the quasinormal-mode/grey-body correspondence, in Fig.~\ref{fig:diff2} we explicitly compare the grey-body factors obtained within the WKB approximation with those derived from the expression (3.5), finding good agreement within several percent over the relevant frequency range.